tigerfarm/notifyweb/address/README.md

 ### About the Send

+The sending program notification parameters:
++ Message text: 'Hello there 1'.
++ Notify service SID: IS0e9b3863450252891f81f312a6e3a7d7
+    which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET)
++ Destination address: the application-user Firebase token(e2fFuMEwN78:APA9...dXV) that was retrieved in the browser(firebase.messaging().getToken()).

 Notification flow:
 + From your sending program
 + To Twilio
 + To Google(FCM) network
-+ To the destination device.
++ To the destination device that is(or was) running the application.

-The sending program notification parameters:
-+ Message text: 'Hello there 1'.
-+ Notify service SID: IS0e9b3863450252891f81f312a6e3a7d7
-      which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET)
-+ Destination identity: 'davew' which matches to the binding(BS6d939d5c2e0a18b2297443406de4f77e), which has the Firebase token(e2fFuMEwN78:APA9...dXV) that was retrieved in the browser(firebase.messaging().getToken()).

 --------------------------------------------------------------------------------